-The central portion of Kansas is mixed prairie and the western quarter is shortgrass prairie.
+The central portion of Kansas is a mixed-grass prairie and the western quarter is shortgrass prairie.
 Signification sections of sand and Sandsage prairie lie adjacent to the Arkansas and Cimarron rivers.

 Agricultural and silvicultural actives have significantly altered the potential natural vegetation in Kansas.
 And urban sprawl from Johnson and Wyandotte counties to Shawnee County and much of eastern Sedgwick County has obfuscated those vegetative communities.
 Few stands of old-growth forest persist and most arable prairies have been converted to a monoculture of croplands (wheat, sorghum, soybeans, corn, and cotton predominately).
 Only the areas with significant topographical relief (Red Hills Prairie, Smoky Hills, etc), are too rocky (Flint Hills) or have been set aside (Cimarron National Grassland) have been spared the plow.

 Climate — Kansas's climate can be characterized in terms of three types according to the Köppen climate classification: it has a humid continental, semi-arid steppe, and humid subtropical.
 The eastern two—thirds of the state has a humid continental climate, with cool to cold winters and hot, often humid summers.
 Most of the precipitation falls during both the summer and the spring.